WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - does not cost anything for existing Config consumers.

 * uses the notion of **aggregator**.
-This aggregator is responsible for discovery and aggregation of compliance data.
+This aggregator is responsible for discovery and aggregation of compliance data **from AWS Configs enabled on other accounts**.
+You **still have to have AWS Config turned on on other accounts**

 - there is a **limit** for the amount of **aggregators** you can have.
 The **default limit is 50**